d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 that implementing such models with modern deep learning frameworks is remarkably simple.
-We need only to instantiate a `Sequential` block and chain together the appropriate layers.
+We need only to instantiate a `Sequential` block and chain together the appropriate layers, using Xavier initialization as introduced in :numref:`subsec_xavier`.

 ```{.python .input}
 %%tab mxnet